awslabs/aws-sdk-swift/reference/0.x/AWSWellArchitected/WellArchitectedClient.md

 ### `createWorkloadShare(input:completion:)`

 Create a workload share.
 The owner of a workload can share it with other AWS accounts and IAM users in the same AWS Region.
 Shared access to a workload is not removed until the workload invitation is deleted.
-For more information, see <a href="https:​//docs.aws.amazon.com/wellarchitected/latest/userguide/workloads-sharing.html">Sharing a Workload in the
-AWS Well-Architected Tool User Guide.
+For more information, see [Sharing a Workload](https://docs.aws.amazon.com/wellarchitected/latest/userguide/workloads-sharing.html) in the AWS Well-Architected Tool User Guide.

 ``` swift
 public func createWorkloadShare(input: CreateWorkloadShareInput, completion: @escaping (ClientRuntime.SdkResult<CreateWorkloadShareOutputResponse, CreateWorkloadShareOutputError>) -> Void)